 As a sales manager, how you can you ensure that you place the right people in the right positions?
 And how do you handle each type of difficulty that occurs?
 To do this, you have to begin by identifying what types of salespeople you have.

 Different salesperson personality styles:

 This type of salesperson makes “friends” with their clients, rather than simply engaging in a business transaction with them.
 This can be one of the most effective personality styles for sales.
 Any good salesperson knows the importance of making a personal connection and its relationship to success.
-But in spite of this,many Sales Managers may struggle dealing with this type of salesperson when they make great contacts and relationships, but hesitate closing the deal.
+In spite of this, many sales managers may struggle dealing with this type of salesperson when they make great contacts and relationships, but hesitate on closing the deal.

-2. The Problem Solving C style (or Conscientious) Salesperson.
+2. The Problem Solving C Personality style (or Conscientious) Salesperson

 This can be one of the most frustrating types of salespeople to deal with due to their inconsistency.
 They exhibit spurts of brilliance and great sales abilities at times, only to cause problems for the entire team at others.
 This type may occasionally offend or turn off a good client due to their assertiveness.
 They can be difficult to deal with, and this is compounded by the fact that most managers are always deciding if this person is more of an asset or liability.

 4. The Forceful, Strong Closer (also D style) Salesperson

 This is the type of salesperson we all think of when we think of the stereotype of the “Pushy Salesperson.”
 This type tends to always be trying to “push” a product on a client, even when they do not want it.
 They also always seem to be trying to close a sale before the customer has received enough information.
 This style is effective sometimes, and completely ineffective at others.
 We will address why that is below.